 The CFDA has published its first Catalog of Approved Drugs (similar to the Orange Book in the US) in December 2017.
 Most importantly, this book will list related patent and data exclusivity information for innovative and generic drugs, allowing everyone to know which patents need to be listed in a new generic drug application.

 China currently offers data exclusivity for new chemical entities (NCEs).
 The CFDA’s newest proposed guidelines extend protection to cover innovative drugs, innovative biological treatment products, orphan drugs, paediatric drugs, and drug products that have succeeded in a patent challenge (“first generics”).
 Applicants can receive up to 6 years of data exclusivity for new chemical entities and up to 12 years for orphan diseases, paediatric diseases, and biologics.
-Existing drugs modified for orphan or paediatric use can receive 3 years.

 The draft guidelines limit data to preclinical and clinical data related to drug efficacy, not safety.
 Furthermore, the data used must satisfy the following requirements: